iamlos/iamlos.xyz/source/blog/always-have-a-solid-backup-plan.md

 #### Vault Drive

-As an added layer of backup, I keep a large hard drive of every LaCroix Design Co. project connected to my computer.
+As an added layer of backup, I keep a large hard drive of every Carlos Cash. project connected to my computer.
 As projects are completed, they are organized in folders by year.
 Additionally, font files and other assets are regularly archived on this drive.
 Since the drive is attached to my system, it is also backed up using Backblaze.
 While I imagine that this drive may one day be replaced by [Amazon Glacier](http://aws.amazon.com/glacier/) or something similar, but this current setup has been working out very well.

 ### Development Files
 As our design process evolved from building static designs in traditional design applications to a process of iterating, prototyping and building interactive experiences with code, versioning and keeping backups of development files has become immensely important.